CesarHuertaUADY/Proyecto_Fundamentos_IS/Design/Requirement Concordance/README.md

 - FR001: The user will be able to choose a basic or intermediate algebra topic available and the level of difficulty of the exercises: 1, 2 or 3.

-In the prototypes it can be seen that there are options to choose three different levels in each topic.
+In the prototypes you can see that there are several theme options to choose from, as well as three levels of difficulty.

 - FR002: The system will provide the procedure of each exercise.

-The procedures appear complete in the prototypes.
+An example of this can be seen in the prototypes as they show an exercise with its respective procedure.

 - FR003: The system will provide 7 videos for each available theme.